sarumaj/download-mac-os/README.md

 - Sometimes you may get an error saying `Update Not Found`.
 The workaround is nothing but to try again.
 - Sometimes you may get an error saying `hdiutil: couldn't eject "disk2" - Resource busy`.
 Workaround is nothing but to try again
 - Sometimes you may be trying to extract the Downloaded ZIP File but it will say 'Corrupted'.
 Workaround is to re-run the Job and it should work.
 No Possible Fixes are Available.

-## To-Do

-- Add Option for user to enter versions manually